This post contains affiliate links. Please read our disclosure policy.

 Below is a collection of my favorite recipes using ground venison.
 As you will see, these are mostly spins on your favorite dishes, and there is no shortage of flavor.
 In most cases, the venison version is better than the original “beef” version!

 My husband tells everyone he sees that they have to try this venison chili!
 It makes regular chili seem plain and bland, but it really is that good.
-Venison is very flavorful, and while it may taste different from what you are usually used to, it is really a delicious meat.

 Each of these recipes has been personally created by me and tested on my toughest critics: my family!